SkoolPlus/PET/notes/speaking/part-1.md

 **Q:** Who is the member you love most in your family?

 **A:** I guess I'm closest to my mom.
-Because she takes care of me, is a good company to be with me, always listens to me when I have a problem.
-By the way, we share same interests and also have a lot of fun together.
+Because she takes care of me, is a good company to be with me, and always listens to me when I have a problem.
+By the way, we share the same interests and also have a lot of fun together.

 **Q:** What is the kind of food do you like?

 **A:** Well, I would say that I’m not a picky eater and I can eat like the whole universe.
-But if I have to choose, I would definitely go for Vietnamese traditional food because although it does not win any points for complexity, it is all about the combination of fresh ingredients, intense flavors, and ease of cooking and preparation, so it wins my heart.
+But if I had to choose, I would definitely go for traditional Vietnamese food because although it does not win any points for complexity, it is all about the combination of fresh ingredients, intense flavors, and ease of cooking and preparation, so it wins my heart.
 > [Sample topic food](https://ielts-fighter.com/speaking/ielts-speaking-topic-food-and-cooking_mt1565179908.html)

-**Q:** What can you do to keep yourself healthy in Covid-19?
+**Q:** What can you do to keep yourself healthy during Covid-19?

-**A:** You should wear a mask when going outside, often sanitize your hands and avoid crowded places.
-The reason behind that is because Covid-19 affects your health a lot, so you need to minimizethe chance to catch Covid-19.
+**A:** You should wear a mask when going outside, often sanitize your hands, and avoid crowded places.
+The reason behind that is that Covid-19 affects your health a lot, so you need to minimize the chance to catch Covid-19.